Financial Services Ombudsman

 FINSOM is competent to handle mediation requests from clients or employees of companies affiliated to Commercial Mediation and/or Workplace Mediation.

-By law and according to FINSOM’s regulations, affiliated companies are required to inform their clients and/or employees of their affiliation:
+According to FINSOM’s regulations, affiliated companies are required to inform their clients and/or employees of their affiliation:

 • At the beginning of a business or working relationship